Home HealthTopics Health Centers Reference Library - ADAM Search NetWellnessSearch Advanced

 The U.S. Consumer Product Safety Commission (CPSC) is recommending skiers and snowboarders wear helmets to help prevent head injuries from falls and collisions.
 In a recent study, the CPSC concluded that helmet use by skiers and snowboarders could prevent or reduce the severity of 44 percent of head injuries to adults and 53 percent of head injuries to children under the age of 15.
 The proportion of head injuries that result from skiing and snowboarding is higher in children than in any other age group.

 Through the local coalitions of the National SAFE KIDS Campaign, many communities have programs that help families obtain discounted ski/snow helmets.
-For information on programs near you, go to www.safekids.org, and find the coalition near you.
+For information on local programs, find the coalition near you.

 The CPSC estimates that 7,700 head injuries- including 2,600 head injuries to children- could be prevented or reduced in severity each year by using skiing or snowboarding helmets.